rusefi/panama-specs/README.md

 'stop' mode where no uploads are allowed is required.

-'existing-users-only' mode where uploads are allowed for a known userId
+'existing-users-only' mode where uploads are allowed for a known stmId

 ### write only